MarteXcoin-documentation/Documentation/introduction/about.rst

 ===============

 MarteX aims to be the most user-friendly and scalable payments-focused cryptocurrency in the world.
-The MarteX network features :ref:`instant transaction confirmation <instantsend>`, double spend protection, optional `privacy <privatesend>`_ equal to that of physical cash, a `self-governing, self-funding model <decentralized-governance>`_ driven by :`incentivized full nodes <masternode-network>`_ and a `clear roadmap <https://martexcoin.org>`_ for on-chain scaling to up to 400MB blocks using custom-developed open source hardware.
+The MarteX network features `instant transaction confirmation <instantsend>`_, double spend protection, optional `privacy <privatesend>`_ equal to that of physical cash, a `self-governing, self-funding model <decentralized-governance>`_ driven by `incentivized full nodes <masternode-network>`_ and a `clear roadmap <https://martexcoin.org>`_ for on-chain scaling to up to 400MB blocks using custom-developed open source hardware.
 While MarteX is based on Bitcoin and compatible with many key components of the